MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 > - **Step 4: Prepare Azure for Azure Migrate.** Create an Azure Storage account to hold replicated data.
 > - **Step 5: Prepare on-premises VMware for Azure Migrate.** Prepare accounts for VM discovery and agent installation.
 Prepare on-premises VMs so that users can connect to Azure VMs after migration.
 > - **Step 6: Replicate VMs.** Enable VM replication to Azure.
-> - **Step 7: Migrate the database with data migration service (Database Migration Service).** Migrate the database to Azure using the data migration service.
+> - **Step 7: Migrate the database via Azure Database Migration Service.** Migrate the database to Azure using the data migration service.
 > - **Step 8: Protect the database.** Create an Always On availability group for the cluster.
-> - **Step 9: Migrate the VMs with Azure Migrate** run a test migration to make sure everything's working as expected.
+> - **Step 9: Migrate the VMs via Azure Migrate** run a test migration to make sure everything's working as expected.
 Then run a migration Azure.

 ## Step 1: Prepare a SQL Server Always On availability group cluster